kr4k0n/Pogo_GPS/README.md

 - You may need to repeat the pairing process after device reboots
 - Use "adb disconnect" when done to close the connection

 This allows you to use ADB wirelessly without needing a USB cable connection.
-Let me know if you need any clarification on the steps!

 ───────────